tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 However, memory evidence is often unavailable in distributed networks.
 By the time an incident is detected and the workstation is acquired, the machine may have been shut down or rebooted (clearing memory), or the user may have deleted evidence.
-In most cases, the file-system and log evidence on the workstation are the primary forensic sources.
+In most cases, the file-system and log evidence on the workstation are what usually remains.

 ## The authorised connection and its double